mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

 The setup of your development environment consists of the following steps:

 1. Register a new mobile app in Developer Cockpit
-2. Create a project based on "Siemens MindSphere Mobile Starter Application"
+2. Create a project based on the "Siemens MindSphere Mobile Starter Application"
 3. Build your own development app
 4. Try it out

-### 2.1 Registration of your mobile app in Developer Cockpit
+### 2.1 Registering your Mobile App in Developer Cockpit

 The **Siemens MindSphere Mobile Starter Application** template provides the ability for a user to sign in to MindSphere from within a mobile application.
-To get the mobile authentication running it is necessary that the application itself is registered within MindSphere.
+To get the mobile authentication running, it is necessary that the application itself is registered within MindSphere.
 This registration can be done with the MindSphere Developer Cockpit by following the steps below.

-1. Open the *Developer Cockpit* via the Launchpad of your *Developer Tenant*.
+1. Open the **Developer Cockpit** via the Launchpad of your *Developer Tenant*.

     ![DeveloperCockpit](attachments/mindsphere-mobile-native/DeveloperCockpit_Launchpad.png)